 - On arrivals: by linking our landing fees to an aircraft’s NOx emissions.
-In 2017 we increased this fee by nearly 100%.

 - On the airfield: by encouraging airlines to use reduced-engine taxiing.

 - At gates: through £20-million-pound investment in technology like pre-conditioned air so aircraft can turn their engines off.
-This year, we are aiming to increase the use of this technology by 20% compared to 2016.

 By publishing the table each quarter, Heathrow aims to recognise good performance, provide airlines with regular feedback, and identify specific areas to be targeted for improvement.
 Heathrow will engage with airlines showing red results in the latest league table to improve their rating.